osism/release/notes/3.0.0/NOTES.md

   be removed in the future.
 The loadbalancer group is to be used for this purpose in the future.
 * Heat will no longer be offered by default in the testbed in the future
+* The docker-compose CLI will be removed and replaced by the new compose plugin for Docker. docker-compose is then no longer available and docker compose must be used instead

 ## Conformance